Coach was founded in 1941. Changed its name to Tapestry in 2017 after buying Kate Spade and Stuart Weitzman.

 [Source 2007][More on Governance]

-The 2018 Fashion Transparency Index looks at how much brands know about their supply chains, what kind of policies they have in place and importantly, how much information they share with the public about their practices and products.
-This company scored 21%, signifying it is doing a bit more than the others when it comes to having policies and commitments in place and auditing and reporting activities, but could be doing more.
-The average score was 21% and the highest score was 58%.
+The 2019 Fashion Transparency Index looks at how much brands know about their supply chains, what kind of policies they have in place and importantly, how much information they share with the public about their practices and products.
+Brands owned by this company scored 22%, signifying it is doing a bit more than the others when it comes to having policies and commitments in place and auditing and reporting activities, but could be doing more.
+The average score was 21% and the highest score was 64%.

 OpenSecrets.org tracks the influence of money on U.S. politics, and how that money affects policy and citizens' lives.
 Follow link to see this company's record of political donations, lobbying, outside spending and more.